penumbra-zone/penumbra/docs/protocol/src/zswap/swap.md

 - Each epoch discloses the net amount of newly bonded stake for each validator;
 - Liquidity pool deposits disclose the precise type and amount of newly deposited reserves;
-- Liquidity pool deposits disclose the precise type and amount of newly withdrawn reserves;
+- Liquidity pool withdrawals disclose the precise type and amount of newly withdrawn reserves;

 The existence of the swap mechanism potentially makes correlation by amount more